PowerShell/PSSwagger/README.md

   $env:path += ";$env:localappdata\PackageManagement\NuGet\Packages\AutoRest.0.16.0\tools"
   ```

+4. If you plan on precompiling the generated assembly using the -Precompile switch, ensure you have the module AzureRM.Profile or AzureRM.NetCore.Preview if you are on PowerShell or PowerShell Core, respectively.

-4. Run the following in a PowerShell console from the directory where you cloned PSSwagger in
+5. Run the following in a PowerShell console from the directory where you cloned PSSwagger in
   ```powershell
   Import-Module .\PSSwagger\PSSwagger.psd1
   $param = @{